This blog post was originally posted on July 17, 2013, and was updated on June 13, 2017.

 Spain has one of the hottest summer climates in all of Europe, so knowing great ways to cool off is essential!

-It’s mid July in Madrid and summer is in full force.
-Temperatures reach above 90°F (37°C) daily, and Madrid residents have already started escaping the city and heading to their beach houses and mountain cottages.
+It’s mid June in Madrid and summer seems to have arrived a bit early!
+Temperatures reach above 90°F (37°C) daily, and Madrid residents will soon start escaping the city and heading to their beach houses and mountain cottages.
 So what can you do if you (like us) are left to fend for yourself in the empty sizzling city?
 Don’t worry, cooling off in Madrid is easier than it seems, especially when food is involved, so check out these 10 delicious ways to cool off in Madrid and make the most of your summer!

 Photo Credit: Roberto Faccenda

 This bubbly wine cooler is what most Spaniards drink instead of sangría and that means you should be drinking it too!
 A refreshing mix of ice, red wine, and lemon soda, it is the ideal beverage to slowly sip on one of Madrid’s terrace bars.

 Our pick: Take to the roof of La Cocina de San Antón atop the San Antón Market and sip away!

 It’s the quintessential summer snack and there is no shortage of fantastic options for ice cream in Madrid.
 From Italian style gelato to the little stands selling the dangerously addictive Magnum bars, ice cream in Madrid is a must if visiting in summer and a wonderful way to cool off!

 Our pick: Head to Gelatería La Romana (Paseo de la Habana, 27) for some of the best ice cream in Madrid.